Our team consists of dedicated, passionate individuals working together to fulfill the mission of the Southwest Florida Music Education Center.

 Jeanie is a highly trained and sought-after Behavioral Consultant and Speech Therapist.
 She brings more than 30 years of professional experience developing inclusion programming for students with special needs.
 Jeanie is especially passionate about autism, obsessive-compulsive disorders and PANS/PANDAS diagnoses.

 Rhoda Bernard holds a Bachelor of Arts cum laude in government from Harvard University and a Bachelor of Music with academic honors in jazz voice from New England Conservatory.
 She earned both her Master of Education and Doctor of Education degrees from the Harvard Graduate School of Education.
 Bernard regularly presents keynote presentations and research at conferences throughout the United States and abroad, and she provides professional development workshops and courses for educators in local, national, and international forums, both in person and online.
 Her work has been published in several book chapters and in numerous journals.
-Bernard’s work at the Berklee Institute for Arts Education and Special Needs has been honored with the Commonwealth Award from the Massachusetts Cultural Council.
+Bernard’s work at the The Berklee Institute for Accessible Arts Education has been honored with the Commonwealth Award from the Massachusetts Cultural Council.
 She has also received the Berklee Urban Service Award, the Boston Conservatory Community Service Award, the Boston Conservatory Faculty/Staff Spirit Award, and the Outstanding Dissertation Award, Honorable Mention (Second Place) from the Arts and Learning Special Interest Group of the American Educational Research Association.
 An active arts education advocate, she is the immediate past chair of the Arts Education Advisory Council of Americans for the Arts, and she serves on their speakers’ bureau.
 A vocalist and pianist who specializes in jazz music and Jewish music in Yiddish and Hebrew, she performs regularly with a number of klezmer bands and has recorded two CDs with the band Klezamir.

 Richard has practiced law in Southwest Florida since 1979, as a founding member of the firm Grant, Fridkin & Pearson.
 Board-certified in real estate by the Florida Bar in 1987, Richard has an AV rating from Martindale-Hubbell.
 He has been listed in The Best Lawyers in America©, Florida Super Lawyers and Florida Trend’s Legal Elite.
 Richard received the Medal of Honor from Collier County Bar Association in 2012.
 In 2014, he was recognized as the Citizen of the Year in Collier County, Florida, followed by Lion of the Law from Collier County in 2018.